Ayushi2006/willow/README.md

-# 🌿 Willow — Digital Journal & Scrapbook
+# 🌿 Willow

 Willow is an aesthetic digital journaling space inspired by vintage diaries and traditional scrapbooks.
 It is designed to be a calm place where users can write reflections, preserve memories, and collect meaningful moments.

 ---